Clinical Trials: An overview

 You can ask your general practitioner, nurse, dermatologist or rheumatologist.
-Often clinical trials are advertised in local and national media, including newspapers or on the radio.
+More widely, clinical trials are advertised via newspapers, TV, radio, online and social media.
 Sometimes hospitals will advertise on the outpatient notice board and on their websites.

 You may also find the following website useful: www.nhs.uk/Conditions/Clinical-trials